sburr/toobz-db/README.md

 ## Schema

-The `toobz` database does not need to be populated or its schema crated--it just needs to exist.
+The `toobz` database does not need to be populated or its schema created--it just needs to exist.
 The `toobz-api` will take care of initializing everything, if necessary.

 That being said, the schema looks like this: